whatisnuclear/website/msr.md

   stops.

 <h3>Exotics in the salt</h3>
-<p>For MSRs to breed in a thermal spectrum, the lithium in the salt must be enriched to very pure
+<p>For MSRs to breed with slow neutrons, the lithium in the salt must be enriched to very pure
 Li-7.
 Li-6 is a strong neutron poison and becomes tritium, the pesky mobile radiation source.
 Also, Beryllium in Flibe is a controlled substance.
 It has some weapons applications and is a very dangerous material in terms of biological inhalation risks.
 In chloride salts, you must enrich to